OsmanKandemir/static-code-analysis-helper/CONTRIBUTING.md

-# DocF Sec Check Contribution
+# Static Code Analysis Helper Contribution

 #### Open issue
 Open issue about your feature or bug in this [here](https://github.com/OsmanKandemir/static-code-analysis-helper/issues).